 Skills test retakes

 Skills test retakes will take place in the second and third weeks of a semester.
 Testing for Math 1230/1710 students will be available only on the dates and times in the test schedule.
-Retakes will be administered in room 6620 Everett Tower.
+Check back frequently for updates on the schedule.

 - All skills exam retakes will have the same format as each original in-class exam, with 12 problems consisting of 10 derivatives and two integrals.
 The retakes are generated using MapleTA.